spotlightpa/poor-richard/content/news/2024-10-10-SPLNEWSQUIZOCT0724.md

 topics = ["News Quiz"]
 +++

-In this week’s news quiz:
+In this week’s news quiz: Election protection, Trump returns to Butler with a billionaire, and a Shapiro cabinet member is being threatened with jail by the state Senate.

 {{<typeform id="01J9RV08D34ZWW7KC51HBR0JCG" >}}